choderalab/perses/examples/dipeptide-mutation-repex-rest/README.md

 # Barnase-Barstar protein-protein interaction example

-This example is based on the work by Ivy Zhang in https://pubs.acs.org/doi/full/10.1021/acs.jctc.3c00333
+This example is based on the tools and work by Ivy Zhang in https://pubs.acs.org/doi/full/10.1021/acs.jctc.3c00333

 More info: https://github.com/choderalab/perses-barnase-barstar-paper